What is Amazon Route 53?

 Latency-based routing policy

-A latency-based policy directs traffic requests to the server that will be able to responds with the lowest possible latency (delay).
+A latency-based policy directs traffic requests to the server that will be able to respond with the lowest possible latency (delay).
 You could, for instance, run your application in multi AWS regions, and Route 53 will automatically route users to those that will deliver the quickest.

 Failover routing policy: